Shrinkhal01/CHATBOT-LLama-2/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Contributing
+-Contributing
-Feel free to contribute to this project!
+-Feel free to contribute to this project!
 Fork it and submit a pull request with any improvements or features you'd like to add.

 About
-This project was developed by Shrinkhal.
+-This project was developed by Shrinkhal.
 Contact me at shrinkhalshrinkhal22@gmail.com for any questions or feedback.